Mathabo Leeto

-Nokwanje Selina "Mathabo" Leeto is a South African politician who has been the Member of the Executive Council (MEC) for Health in the Executive Council of the Free State and a Member of the Free State Provincial Legislature since 2023.
-Leeto had previously served in the provincial legislature between 2014 and 2019 and during that time, she was the MEC for Sports, Arts, Culture and Recreation.
-Leeto is the Provincial Treasurer of the African National Congress, as of 2023.
+Nokwanje Selina "Mathabo" Leeto (born 29 November 1960) is a South African politician who was elected to the Free State Provincial Legislature in the 2014 general election.
+She was appointed as the Member of the Executive Council for Sports, Arts, Culture and Recreation.
+Leeto left the provincial legislature at the 2019 general election.
+She was elected provincial treasurer of the African National Congress in January 2023 and returned to the Provincial Legislature in March 2023.
+She was then appointed as the MEC for Health.
+Following the 2024 general election, Leeto took over as the MEC for Social Development.

 Background

 Leeto served as a ward councillor for the African National Congress and as a member of the National Executive Committee of the women's league.
 She was the mayor of the Matjhabeng Local Municipality, before becoming the mayor of the Lejweleputswa District Municipality in 2011.
 After her swearing-in as district mayor, it was revealed that the municipality spent R640 000 on her inauguration ceremony instead of extending a job-creation programme.
 In June 2012, Leeto was elected as chairperson of the ANC's Lejweleputswa Region.